snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 The refresh interval determines how often your data is synced between the data source and the Graph connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
 For more details, see [refresh settings](configure-connector.md#guidelines-for-sync-settings).

-You can change the default values of refresh interval from here if you want to.
+You can change the default values of the refresh interval from here if you want to.

 ### Set up search result page